Clinical Management of Childhood Obesity and Related Co-morbidities

 Holiday Inn, Leicester, 5 CPD hours

-As the number of children affected by clinical obesity and related co-morbidities continues to rise, this practical networking meeting will equip you with new ideas and the latest developments to improve clinical outcomes.
+As the number of children affected by clinical obesity and related co-morbidities continued to rise, this practical networking meeting equipped attendees with new ideas and the latest developments to improve clinical outcomes.

 Sponsored by: